The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 express | Boolean | true | When true , processes payment automatically if the customer has PayPal linked.
 When false , allows selecting/confirming the account. |

-IMPORTANT: the express configuration will only work if in the paymentMethods
+The express configuration will only work if in the paymentMethods

 parameter only the PayPal configuration is passed.